Kammweg: History

 The planned route was to run along all the mountains along the German border with Bohemia and Moravian Silesia from the Danube to the Oder.
 At its longest, the path ran all the way from the Háj u Aše (German: Hainberg) near Aš (Asch) to the Praděd (Altvater) in the High Ash Mountains.

-After 1945, the continuous signing of the route was abandoned, most parts of the trail were, however, preserved as hiking trails.
+After 1945, when the German-speaking population both north and south of the Silesian-Bohemian border was expelled, the continuous signing of the route was abandoned, most parts of the trail were, however, preserved as hiking trails.
 After 1990, the E3 European long distance path was newly signed, largely following the historical route.

 Ore Mountains-Vogtland Ridgeway

 On 13 May 2011, the Ore Mountains-Vogtland Ridgeway (Kammweg Erzgebirge–Vogtland) was opened.
 This runs entirely on the German side of the border.
 It begins in Geising in the Eastern Ore Mountains and ends after 289 kilometres in Blankenstein in Thuringia, where it connects to the Rennsteig and Frankenweg.
 The main sponsor of the Ore Mountains – Vogtland Ridgeway are the Ore Mountain Tourist Association and Vogtland Tourist Association.
 The community project was achieved with assistance from the communes and counties on the ridgeway, the Saxony Forestry Commission, the Ore Mountain–Vogtland Nature Park and the hiking clubs in the Vogtland, Ore Mountains and Franconian Forest.
 The ridgeway is certified as a "quality route".

 Course: Geising – Altenberg – Rehefeld – above Holzhau – Rechenberg-Bienenmühle – Clausnitz – Friedebach – Neuhausen – Seiffen – oberhalb Olbernhau – Rübenau – Kühnhaide – Reitzenhain – Satzung – Schmalzgrube – Jöhstadt-Schlössel – Königswalde – Bärenstein – Neudorf/Kretscham-Rothensehma – Fichtelberg (1214.7 m) – Oberwiesenthal – Tellerhäuser – Rittersgrün – Johanngeorgenstadt – Auersberg (1019 m) – Wildenthal – Weitersglashütte – Carlsfeld – Mühlleithen – Muldenberg – Schöneck – Hermsgrün – Leubetha – above Eichigt – Bobenneukirchen – Burgstein/Krebes – Gutenfürst – Gebersreuth – Hirschberg – Pottiga – Blankenberg – Blankenstein.

 The Kammweg is divided into the following 17 stages: